Manta-Network/docs/docs/guides/DolphinPay.md

 10. How long will the incentive campaign run?

  The incentivized testnet campaign will run until the Calamari launch.

 ### Incentivized Testnet FAQs

 1. I have followed the Twitter channels, but Gleam is not showing the ✅

-   Please make sure the account you're logged in on Gleam is the same as your Twitter account.
+   First, please make sure the email account you're logged in on Gleam is the same as the account you were using when you filled the form.
+If not, you'll have to fill out the form again using the same email/account (both on Gleam and the Google Form).
+After that, please clean your cache, reload the page and try again.

 2. Which address should I enter in the form when asked "enter your private transfer transaction ID to this wallet address `2LTk1QjGptbMdHUVKYD6RzRuWv5hefTd1SrcZsS9o1ZEmvvppZmMfE36ChcEve7azJHXvrx5qptmBzDykaenTmTG`?

-   Go to https://dolphin.subscan.io/, search your public wallet address of the dolphin app, find the

-   *extrinsic hash** of your private transfer to the `2LTk1QjGptbMdHUVKYD6RzRuWv5hefTd1SrcZsS9o1ZEmvvppZmMfE36ChcEve7azJHXvrx5qptmBzDykaenTmTG`, and copy/paste that into the form.
+   Go to https://dolphin.subscan.io/, search your public wallet address of the dolphin app, find the **extrinsic hash** of your private transfer to the `2LTk1QjGptbMdHUVKYD6RzRuWv5hefTd1SrcZsS9o1ZEmvvppZmMfE36ChcEve7azJHXvrx5qptmBzDykaenTmTG`, and copy/paste that into the form.

 3. Is the gleam form closed?

    No, please clear your browser cache and try again at the link https://gleam.io/ye0bg/dolphin-testnet-v2-airdrop.

-4. How do I participate in the testnet?*
+4. How do I participate in the testnet?

-   There is a very thorough guide, please follow the steps at: [https://mantanetwork.medium.com/manta-network-testnet-v2-walkthrough-28837d7bbba7](https://mantanetwork.medium.com/manta-network-testnet-v2-walkthrough-28837d7bbba7).
+   There is a very thorough guide, please follow the steps at: [Manta Network Testnet V2: Walkthrough](https://mantanetwork.medium.com/manta-network-testnet-v2-walkthrough-28837d7bbba7).
 Check the Dolphin V2 Resources & Official Announcement at [https://discord.com/channels/795390654628102165/795403612107964416/978712997117698159](https://discord.com/channels/795390654628102165/795403612107964416/978712997117698159)